 The goals of the Gelfand Science, Engineering, and Maker Fair program are to increase student participation in and raise the quality of school science, engineering, and maker fairs.
-All public, private, charter, and parochial schools in Cuyahoga, Lorain, Medina, Summit, Lake, Geauga, and Ashtabula counties are eligible to apply with priority given to schools in those districts designated as “high-needs” by the Ohio Department of Education.
+All public, private, charter, and parochial schools in Cuyahoga, Lorain, Medina, Summit, Portage, Lake, and Geauga counties are eligible to apply with priority given to schools in those districts designated as “high-needs” by the Ohio Department of Education.

-Funded by the Leonard Gelfand STEM Center, teachers may request up to $1,000 to support a fair in their school.
+Teachers may request up to $1,000 to support a fair in their school.
 Applicants proposing fairs with up to 75 students may request up to $500, those proposing fairs with 75-100 students may request up to $750, and those proposing fairs with more than 100 participants may request up to $1000.
-We anticipate funding 10-15 fairs in the 2017-18 school year.

 - Gelfand equipment loan program provides tools students can use to complete fair projects.
 A variety of basic laboratory equipment (balances, thermometers, water baths, etc.), probeware, and other materials are available.

 - Combining the latest in digital technology with traditional shop tools, think[box] is a one of kind fabrication space.
 Students from Gelfand Fair schools are able to access think[box] resources in their new 50,000 sq ft space and the Gelfand Fair program will cover the cost of materials and supplies.